lxin23751-bit/AMP-HGNAS/hgb/README.md

-# LMSPS on HGB datasets
+# AMP-HGNAS on HGB datasets